areyde/areyde.github.io/_pages/western_thought.md

 ---
 layout: archive
-title: 'The timeline of Western thought 🏛️'
+title: 'The timeline of Western philosophy 🏛️'
+description: "The timeline of Western philosophers.
+All western philosophers put on a convenient timeline, divided by eras and schools."
-permalink: /western_thought/
+permalink: /western_philosophy/
 author_profile: true
+redirect_from:
+  - /western_thought/
 ---

 {% include base_path %}